JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ![](/images/2026/03/eleventy.svg)

-The files floating in space aren’t directly referenced by any other files, so their roles in the process were mysterious to me.
+The files floating in space aren’t directly referenced by any other files.
+The files' names suggested what roles they played, but it was still mysterious to me how they actually played those roles.

 I eventually found an Eleventy documentation page called [Order of Operations](https://www.11ty.dev/docs/advanced-order/) providing an "advanced" description of most (but not all) of what was going on.
 I then had Claude Code guess/explain how the remaining files worked.
 This clarified that, e.g., Eleventy lets you register JavaScript functions as "filters" you can call from templates.
 I hadn't been able to work out for myself that many of the `.njk` files were invoking code in `filters.js`.